Fresno Senior Softball League: Welcome

 In 2011 the Association contracted with the City of Fresno to take over and maintain the ball field at Quigley Park.
 This has made it possible for the league to run more programs and maintain the field properly as we now mow, drag and chalk the field.

 In the year (2013) the City replaced all of the lights and placed them on new poles, with state of the art lighting from Musco.
-This past winter they have opened up the back stop, put two light poles in the outfield as well as reseeding the outfield.
-The FSSL has extend the out of play fence down both foul lines, level the outfield and constructed a safe place to enclose the porta potty.
+In the year (2014) we replaced the scoreboard in center field.
+In the winter of (2016) they opened up the back stop, put two light poles in the outfield as well as reseeding the outfield.
+The FSSL has extended the out of play fence down both foul lines, level the outfield and constructed a safe place to enclose the porta potty.
 With these changes it has make Elmer Stokes field one of the nicer fields in the valley.

 At anytime during your tour of the website, just click on a team name for more information about that team.
 In the standing section if you click on the team, it will give you the team by team results for that team.
 Tour the site and please leave your comments on the guestbook.
 We are always interested in improving our league and web site, so if you have a comment or suggestion please email to Brikman@aol.com.